vtexdocs/dev-portal-content/docs/vtex-io/Store-Framework-Apps/advanced-components/vtex-wish-list.md

      --header 'VtexIdClientAutCookie: {authToken}' \
 ```

-## Custom toast URL
+## Custom URL for toast messages

-Change the link of toast message
+To change the link of the toast message:

 ```json
 {